What are my long-term care options?

 A new report suggests you may want to leave New York for greener pastures.
 The state’s high cost of living and astronomical taxes led to its ranking as the worst state to retire in.

-Independent living communities (aka retirement communities or senior housing) are the best fit for self-sufficient people in fair health who wish to minimize their daily responsibilities, socialize, and lead active lives.
+Independent living communities (aka retirement communities or senior living center) are the best fit for self-sufficient people in fair health who wish to minimize their daily responsibilities, socialize, and lead active lives.

 They do not provide assistance with activities of daily living or medical care.
 For this reason, they are not covered by insurance like Medicare or Medicaid.
 The cost can vary widely.

 Lutheran Care, an affiliate of Community Wellness Partners, operates Preswick Glen in New Hartford.
 It offers private cottages or apartments and chef-prepared meals daily, while residents are active with social events, classes and activities.